 Benefits of labels

 Labels provide a simple and effective way to organize and filter flows and their executions.
-Here are some of the benefits of using labels:
+Key benefits include:

 To group flows related to the same project across Kestra namespaces, you can use a common flow label, such as project: XYZ-123.

-When running the process_invoice_flow shown above, you can add execution labels, such as currency, to capture the attributes of the processed invoice.
+When running the process_invoice_flow, you can add execution labels (e.g., currency) to capture attributes of the processed invoice.
 This allows you to filter executions by specific values, like currency: USD.

 In multi-team environments, labels help you to separate executions by team—for example, support: EMEA and support: APAC—when the same flow handles data from different regions.